namestarlit/nslinkhub/resources/RESTful_API.md

 The key is to make error responses as informative as possible while maintaining security and adhering to RESTful API standards.

+Error Format:
+Using different response formats for different types of errors is a valid approach.
+It helps distinguish between client errors (e.g., bad requests) and authorization errors (e.g., missing or incorrect tokens) while providing appropriate feedback to the client.

+Your approach is clear and user-friendly.
+Here's a summary of your approach:

+1. For client errors (e.g., bad requests), return a JSON response with an 'error' object that includes a status code (e.g., 400) and a detailed error message.

+2. For authorization errors (e.g., missing or incorrect tokens), return a simpler response with a 'message' key.
+This approach is more straightforward for authentication issues.

+This approach aligns with the best practices of using appropriate HTTP status codes and providing informative error messages.
+It also makes it easier for clients to differentiate between different types of issues and handle them accordingly.

+In summary, your approach is reasonable and user-friendly, and it allows you to handle errors effectively in your API.